prateekkalra/prism-algolia/README.md

 }
 ```

-### Search Integration
+### Personal Search Integration

 The system automatically:
-1. Extracts search terms from user queries
+1. Extracts search terms from your questions
-2. Calls `searchSingleIndex` with relevant parameters
+2. Searches your personal knowledge base using `searchSingleIndex`
-3. Provides top results as context to the AI
+3. Provides your most relevant content as context to the AI
-4. Generates responses that reference specific files
+4. Generates responses that reference your specific files

 ## 🔧 Development